Skip to main content

 All entrances to The Inverness Castle Experience feature both stepped and ramped access, with electronic doors provided at entry points and throughout the building.

-The Inverness Castle Experience has four disabled parking spaces available for Blue Badge Holders and need to be pre-booked.
+The Inverness Castle Experience has four parking spaces available for Blue Badge Holders and need to be pre-booked.

 Disabled parking is also available in The Castle Street car park nearby, as well as at other car parks within the city centre.